signupsoftware/TEMP-Docs-BC/docs/user-manual/11-technical/4-generic-blob-storage.md

 ## Generic Blob Storage

 ### Introduction
 ExFlow currently uses the Business Central database to store imported documents.
 Documents is mainly XML and PDF.
-It could potentially be other formats also, such as DOCX or PNG.<br/>
+It could potentially be other formats also, such as DOCX or PNG.

 When using Business Central for storage, the allocated space tends to radically expand based on the number of invoices the customer is receiving.
 As imported documents may contain images, the space allocated in BC Online will expand radically.
 There is a need to be able to store imported documents in alternative locations for cheaper or more efficient storage.